-Fruit trees, vineyards, and brambles benefit from an annual pruning from the time they’re planted and for years to come.
+Fruit trees, vineyards, brambles and blueberries benefit from an annual pruning from the time they’re planted and for years to come.

 Pruning also helps to promote high-quality fruit production.
 Moderate pruning each year helps to open up the tree or plant and allows sunlight to penetrate the plant canopy, thus encouraging formation of fruit buds for next year’s crop and promoting high quality fruit for this year.

 Wait to prune fruit trees, grape vines, and brambles until the worst part of the winter weather is over.
-Late February or early March usually is the best time to prune.
+Late February or early March usually is the best time to prune here in Harlan County.

 Don’t leave stubs because they act as an entry point for diseases.
 Contrary to popular belief and advertising, wound dressings don’t promote more rapid healing of pruning cuts.
 The wound will heal just fine if left untreated.
 Remember, the extent to which you prune young fruit trees will influence the onset of fruiting.
 Trees need foliage to grow and develop so pruning too severely will delay the time trees start to produce a crop.